JeffESchmitz/UdacityCapstoneReadme/README.md

 #### User Interface

 * More than one view controller
-  * [x]*This application features a number of different view controllers and views.
+  * [x] *This application features a number of different view controllers and views.
 It contains a views for each main content area (Map, Favorites, Rental History) along with a SlideMenu (a.k.a Hamburger Menu) as well as a special PullUp view that allows the user's interaction to stay focused on the Map view when selecting/de-selecting favorite stations.*
 * A table or collection view
   * *Yes*
+- [x] Mercury

 #### Networking